Add To Favorites

 Jellyfish are things of unique and great beauty, though best viewed from afar.
 Using recycled materials and Crayola® Slick Stixs™, construct one of these unusual and dramatic creatures of the sea.

-Choose a clear, plastic container (clamshell) for your jellyfish’s body.
+Students choose a clear, plastic container (clamshell) for their jellyfish bodies.
 Clean and dry the container.
 Turning it over, decorate the underside of the container using Slick Stixs™.
 Slick Stix contain pigments that may stain clothing, fabrics and other household surfaces.
 Wear a smock to protect clothing and cover your work surface with newspaper.
 For extra luminescence, apply Crayola® Glitter Glue.

 Gather together different yarns, strings, and ribbons in a shank for the jellyfish’s tentacles (the tentacles sting when brushed against).
 Various pieces of collage materials may be added to the tentacles like raffia or plastic netting.
 Cut a length of string long enough to bind the tentacles together as well as hang up the sculpture.
 Tulle material may be stuffed inside the container for an additional colorful dimension.